Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 **There is a better meaning**: *to attract attention*
 **Text is nonsensical**: [ ]

-**Explanation**: The art-context may make the "make a mark or lines on a surface" sense seem more likely at first glance, but "to draw attention" is a fixed expression that has nothing to do with art. **Since neither meaning fits, tick neither and write a better definition** in the free text field.
+**Explanation**: The art-context may make the "make a mark or lines on a surface" sense seem more likely at first glance, but "to draw attention" is a fixed expression that has nothing to do with art. **Since neither meaning fits, tick neither and write a better definition in the text field**.

 ---